-Philadelphia is easily accessible by car.
-It is connected to several major highways including the PA Turnpike (I-276), I-76, I-476, I-95, U.S. 1, and the New Jersey Turnpike.
+Philadelphia connects to several major highways including the PA Turnpike (I-276), I-76, I-476, I-95, U.S. 1, and the New Jersey Turnpike.
 I-676 is the section of I-76 that runs through Center City and continues across the Ben Franklin Bridge into New Jersey.
 The Walt Whitman Bridge and the Tacony-Palmyra Bridge also connect Philadelphia to New Jersey.
-The usual car rental agencies can be found at the airport or in Center City, including Avis, Hertz, and Enterprise.

-Philadelphia has long been a hub for the Pennsylvania Railroad and the Reading Railroad.
-Today, Philadelphia is a hub of Amtrak.
-The station is a primary stop on the Washington-Boston Northeast Corridor route and the Keystone Corridor, which connects with Harrisburg and Pittsburgh.
-It also offers direct or connecting service to Atlantic City, Chicago, and many other cities in the United States and Canada.
+Philadelphia is a hub for Amtrak and a primary stop on the Washington-Boston Northeast Corridor route and the Keystone Corridor, which connects with Harrisburg and Pittsburgh.
+Stations also offer direct or connecting service to Atlantic City, Chicago, and many other cities in the United States and Canada.
 All trains traveling outside the city depart and arrive at Amtrak's 30th Street Station at 30th St. and JFK Boulevard.

-The train is the most pleasant, and also most expensive, method of public transportation to nearby cities like New York and D.C., although the website often offers fare specials and there are discounts for seniors or people with disabilities.
+The train is considered the most pleasant method of public transportation to nearby cities like New York and D.C., and there are fare specials for off-peak travel, and discounts for seniors or people with disabilities.

 The Southeastern Pennsylvania Transportation Authority, or SEPTA, has regional lines serving the suburbs of Philadelphia.
 It also connects to New Jersey Transit in Trenton, which continues to Newark, New Jersey, and New York City.
 Regional Rail also extends south of the city to Wilmington, Delaware.

 The Philadelphia International Airport is approximately seven miles from Center City.
 It offers frequent service for more than 25 major airlines and several discount airlines.
 It is a major hub for Southwest Airlines who offers daily nonstop flights from Philadelphia to numerous cities including Chicago, Las Vegas, Orlando, Phoenix, Providence, and Tampa.
-There have been millions of dollars in renovation projects in the past decade that have resulted in a much better airport experience, including the Marketplace with more than 150 national and local shops offering food, beverages, and merchandise.
+Millions of dollars in ongoing renovation projects have resulted in a much better airport experience since the airport opened in 1937, including the Marketplace with more than 150 national and local shops offering food, beverages, and merchandise.

-Getting to the airport on public transportation is easy on SEPTA's Airport regional rail line.
-It directly links the airport to Center City.
-It runs every 30 minutes daily from around 5 a.m. until midnight and connects with other rail lines that can get you practically anywhere within the city and nearby suburbs.
-Taxis charge a flat rate of around $30 for travel to and from Center City from the airport and are always waiting just outside the baggage claim area.
+Getting to the Philadelphia International Airport on public transportation is easy on SEPTA's Airport regional rail line which directly links to Center City.
+The train runs every 30 minutes daily from around 5 a.m. until midnight and connects with other rail lines that can get practically anywhere within the city and nearby suburbs.
+Taxis charge a flat rate of approximately $30.00 for travel to and from Center City from the airport and are always waiting just outside the baggage claim area.